Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 * Build a Strong Portfolio: A portfolio showcases your work and demonstrates your skills to potential clients.
 Include your best projects, testimonials, and a brief bio to give clients a sense of your expertise.
 * Network and Market Yourself: Networking is crucial in freelancing.
 Join online communities, attend industry events, and use social media to connect with potential clients and other freelancers.
 Effective self-marketing can set you apart from the competition.
 * Set Clear Boundaries: Freelancers often face the challenge of managing their time effectively.
 Set clear boundaries between work and personal life, and communicate these boundaries to your clients to avoid burnout.
-Evolve with Time: The freelance market is constantly evolving.
-Stay updated with industry trends, learn new skills, and adapt to changes to remain competitive.

 ## What is Freelancing